UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM2DemoMachine.md

 See the Doxygen page of the `RobotM2` class for a full list of available methods.

-## Joystick

-The `RobotM2` class include a Joystick input by default.
-The joystick, if connected, can be used within the different state machine states and transitions.

-An example of the use of the first stick of a joystick used as an input can be found in the `M2EndEffDemo` state.
-The method `robot->joystick->getAxis(i)` returns a value proportional to the position of the stick direction `i`, which is used as a velocity command.

-Additionaly, joystick buttons are used in the state machine transition: `M2DemoMachine::GoToNextState` to allow transition by a button press: `OWNER->robot->joystick->isButtonPressed(1)`.

 ## Network communication with libFLNL